Support

 How do I control a Videohub with my Raptor?

-With the new Smart Videohub series (the ones with AC power and a LCD monitor on the front panel), Blackmagic changed the way they’re controlled.
+With the Smart Videohub series (the ones with AC power and a LCD monitor on the front panel), Blackmagic changed the way they’re controlled.
 These Smart Videohubs can only be controlled over a LAN connection — the USB connection is there only for firmware updates.

 Hook your deck and Smart Videohub together with a gigabit router (our suggested method), or by just plugging a LAN cable between them (if you have nothing else to connect to a LAN), and give them both time to get up and running.